ION City Hotel – Design-led Scandi sophistication on bustling Laugavegur steet.

 - Laundry: In-room laundry service available at extra charge.

-- Parking: No parking on-site, but street parking is available nearby.
+- Parking: Street parking is available nearby.

 - Extras: Turn-down service, complimentary bubbly on arrival, dedicated concierge service.